gelsightinc/gsmatlab/README.md

  ## License

- This project is licensed uner the MIT license - see the [LICENSE.md](LICENSE.md) for details.
+ This project is licensed uner the MIT license - see the [LICENSE](LICENSE) for details.